-It is a contempt to broadcast detailed accounts of certain proceedings in courts sitting in private.
+It may be either a contempt or offence to broadcast detailed accounts of certain proceedings in courts sitting in private.
 This will include proceedings involving children, e.g. wardship, adoption or guardianship, or proceedings where the court sits in private for national security reasons.
-In wardship cases it is not a contempt to report the court's order or an accurate summary of it, unless the court expressly forbids this.
+In wardship cases, it is not a contempt to report the court's order or an accurate summary of it, unless the court expressly forbids this.